 Safety is always an important consideration when one undertakes a welding project.
-Being a welder can be a safe occupation if active precautions are taken, however, if the required safety measures are overlooked, welders might face a number of safety hazards such as electric shocks, fires, explosions, etc.
+Being a welder can be a safe occupation if active precautions are taken.
+If required safety measures are overlooked, welders might face several safety hazards such as electric shocks, fires, explosions, etc.

 - Read and completely understand the manufacturer’s instructions for the equipment being used.